Summer Ayurveda: Your Complete Pitta Season Survival Guide

 - Add cooling fruits and coconut alongside your usual grounding foods

-- Watch for Pitta signs: skin irritation, acid reflux, or unusual irritability
+- Watch for Pitta signs.
+Skin irritation, acid reflux, unusual irritability.

 Kapha Types in Summer